-- 1. Interns (PGY 1) will receive 3 weeks of vacation per year. - 2.
-Residents (PGY 2-5) will receive 3 weeks of vacation per year. - 3.
+- 1. Residents (PGY 1-5) will receive 3 weeks of vacation per year. - 2.
 Residents will submit a request for their proposed vacation dates to the administrative chief and program director for the year, prior to July 31st.
-Alternate dates should be included. - 4.
-Any resident not submitting requested dates by July 31st; will be assigned vacation dates by the program director. - 5.
+Alternate dates should be included. - 3.
+Any resident not submitting requested dates by July 31st; will be assigned vacation dates by the program director. - 4.
 All attempts will be made to accommodate each resident's first choice.
-The administrative chief resident and the program directors, if needed, will mediate disputes. - 6.
-NO vacations will be permitted in July, the last 2 weeks of June, the last two weeks of December or the first week of January.
-(Rare exceptions may be granted at the program directors discretion) - 7.
+The administrative chief resident and the program directors, if needed, will mediate disputes.
+NO vacations will be permitted on the General Surgery Blue Service, last 2 weeks of June, month of July, the week of Thanksgiving, the last two weeks of December or the first week of January.
+Residents will be assigned days off during either Christmas or New Years. - 5.
+Chief residents: Vacation the last week of June is dependent on when fellowship starts July/August. - 6.
+No vacations will be granted during the week of the In-service training exam. - 7.
 All vacations must be taken in one-week intervals.
 Exceptions will be made on a case-by-case basis in consultation with the administrative chief resident and the program director. - 8.
 Only one week of vacation will be permitted per month per resident. - 9.
 Vacation is permitted on same rotation throughout the year as long as the weeks do not roll over in the same month or during consecutive weeks (i.e. at the end of one month and the beginning of the next) and as long as the service is otherwise adequately covered. - 10.
-A week constitutes 7 consecutive days. - 11.
+A week constitutes 7 consecutive days.
+This credits one GME required off day. - 11.
 Each service will share an equal burden of vacation absences by residents.
 Night Float will be an exception to this rule, as no vacations will be permitted during the night float rotation. - 12.
 Only one resident per PGY year may be gone at the same time.
 Exceptions will be made on a case-by-case basis. - 13.
-No vacations will be granted during the week of the In-service training exam. - 14.
-Exceptions will be made on a case-by-case basis for unscheduled absences, e.g. deaths, births, or other family emergencies. - 15. \\\\Vacations are not approved until all three signatures (service chief resident, faculty service chief and program director) are obtained on the vacation request form and it is returned to the program director's office.\\\\ - 16.
-DO NOT make flight arrangements, reservations etc. until you are officially granted your vacation. - 17.
-Three days, not included as vacation time, are granted for travel to conferences for presentations.
-Copies of meeting and registration forms must be attached to the Travel Authorization form and have the approved signature of the chairman. - 18.
+Exceptions will be made on a case-by-case basis for unscheduled absences, e.g. deaths, births, or other family emergencies. - 14.
+Vacations are not approved until all three signatures (service chief resident, faculty service chief and program director) are obtained on the vacation request form and it is returned to the program director's office. - 15.
+DO NOT make flight arrangements, reservations etc. until you are officially granted your vacation. - 16.
+Three days, not included as vacation time, are granted for travel to conferences/meeting for presentations.
+If additional meeting days are requested, must have prior approval from program director.
+Copies of meeting and registration forms must be attached to the Travel Authorization form and have the approved signature of the chairman. - 17.
 Each resident (PGY-3 and above) is granted a TOTAL of five interview days.
 Any days necessary above these five, will be taken as vacation days.
 (These days are only granted for job and/or Fellowship interviews.)
-If a resident leaves at noon, 1⁄2 day will be charged to that resident. - 19.
-Meeting/travel requests must also be approved by the Department Chair. - 20.
+If a resident leaves at noon, 1⁄2 day will be charged to that resident.
+If resident leaves before noon, one full day will be charged. - 18.
+Meeting/travel requests must also be approved by the Department Chair. - 19.
 Requests for changes in vacation dates must be submitted in writing to the program director and will be approved or denied on a case-by case basis.